dentremor/ctf-notes/docs/main.md

 qemu-img create -f qcow2 disk.qcow2 64G
 ```

-The VM can be executed with a bashscript (remove Image.iso with the distro image of your choice):
+The VM can be executed with a bash script (remove Image.iso with the distro image of your choice):
 ```bash
 #!/bin/bash